xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD09_LAB_MANUAL.md

 In this exercise, you will:

 - Configure the output cache to store the photo index view.
-- Use the developer tools in Internet Explorer to examine the speed at which image files and pages render with and without caching.
+- Use the developer tools in Microsoft Edge to examine the speed at which image files and pages render with and without caching.
 - Configure the output cache to store the results of the GetImage action so that image files can be returned from the cache.

 Complete this exercise if time permits.